matusnovak/doxybook2/README.md

     ..

 # Build it
-cmake --build ./build
+cmake --build ./build --config MinSizeRel

 # Done!
 ./build/MinSizeRel/doxybook2 --help
 ```

-Use `-G "Visual Studio 15 2017"` when compiling for Windows/Visual Studio, or use `-G "MinGW Makefiles"` when compiling for Windows/MinGW-w64.
-You may need to use `cmake --build . --config MinSizeRel` when compiling with Visual Studio.
-The generated executable will be located in `build/src/DoxydownCli`.
+The generated executable will be located in `build/src/DoxybookCli`.

 ## Usage